 Editorial: Technical Advances in Cryo-Electron Microscopy

-- 1Spanish National Cancer Research Center, Spain
+- 1Spanish National Cancer Research Center, Madrid, Spain

-- 2Science for Life Laboratory (SciLifeLab), Sweden
+- 2Science for Life Laboratory, Stockholm, Sweden

 The tendency in the field is that data processing becomes less user-dependent and can be performed in a more automatic way.
 In reality, different datasets present different limitations, and therefore diverse data processing strategies are of utmost importance to get as much structural information as possible from a given dataset.
-Marina Serna deals with this topic in her minireview “Hands on methods for high resolution cryo-Electron Microscopy structures of heterogeneous macromolecular complexes”.
-She discusses different examples especially convenient to deal with one of the main difficulties in data processing which is sample heterogeneity, both conformationally and compositionally.
+Serna deals with this topic in her minireview “Hands on methods for high resolution cryo-Electron Microscopy structures of heterogeneous macromolecular complexes.”
+She discusses different examples especially convenient to deal with one of the main difficulties in data processing which is sample heterogeneity, both conformational and compositional.
 Besides, she also presents strategies to exploit the presence of symmetry or pseudo-symmetry in the sample in order to achieve as much structural information as possible from our sample.

 In summary with this Frontiers Research Topic we tried to gather contributions from different specialities of life-sciences electron microscopy and we hope that these articles will be useful to get ideas on how to gain structural insights on the biological problem being studied.

-Keywords: cryo-electron microscopy (cryo-EM, cryoEM), MicroED, cryo-electron tomography (cryo-ET, cryoET), Structural Biology, macromolecular complex
+Keywords: cryo-electron microscopy (cryo-EM, cryoEM), MicroED, cryo-electron tomography (cryo-ET, cryoET), structural biology, macromolecular complex

-Received: 04 Jul 2019;
+Received: 04 July 2019; Accepted: 07 August 2019;

-Copyright: © 2019 Rivera-Calzada and Carroni.
+Copyright © 2019 Rivera-Calzada and Carroni.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.